Why is Los Angeles So Noisy?

 More often than not, downtown LA is regarded as one of the liveliest parts of Los Angeles, which is characterized by an array of Avant-grade infrastructure, a vibrant culture, and some of America’s finest restaurants.

-But to create a modern renaissance, there needs to be construction projects going on, which is why this part of the city has become a hub of unending noise, which has left residents complaining, not just among themselves, but to the government.
+But to create a modern renaissance, there needs to be construction projects going on, which is why this part of the city has become a hub of unending noise, leaving residents complaining.

 Construction projects are not the only source of noise for Downtown LA dwellers.
 When night falls, it will fill your inner ears with loud music coming from nightclubs and other entertainment joints.
 If you are coming to LA for leisure, and you don’t mind having your eardrums disturbed then you’ll have a great time, but if you are thinking about moving, then this noisy neighborhood might not be the best option.

-You might know Hollywood Boulevard for the best things it offers, such as the Hollywood walk of fame, but what you might not know is that it is an area where clubbing, heavy drinking, and regular fighting is the order of the day.
+You might know Hollywood Boulevard for the best things it offers – such as the Hollywood walk of fame.
+However, what you might not know is that it is an area where clubbing, heavy drinking, and regular fighting is common.

-For a long time, this neighborhood has recorded high noise levels, something that has left the local leaders concerned.
-Clubs such as the Hollywood Super Club have faced charges for violating their permits and zoning laws, but they still remain in business.
+For a long time, this neighborhood has recorded high noise levels.
+Clubs such as the Hollywood Super Club have faced charges for violating their permits and zoning laws, yet they still remain in business.
 Hollywood Boulevard is all about noise!

-About 20 years ago, residents living in Burbank started to complain and said that planes from the Bob Hope Airport were shaking the walls of their houses whenever they were flying by, and the noise was loud enough to wake up their children.
+About 20 years ago, residents in Burbank complained that planes from the Bob Hope Airport were shaking their houses.
+A major complaint was that children were not able to sleep.

-As to 2018, the airport has put lots of measures in place to ensure the aircraft are quieter, they have insulated and soundproofed the homes near the airfield; the status quo has remained.
-The neighborhood still records high noise levels and a myriad of health complications that come as a result.
+As of 2018, the airport has put lots of measures in place to ensure the aircrafts are quieter.
+For example, they have insulated and soundproofed the homes near the airfield.
+However, the neighborhood still records high noise levels and a myriad of health complications that follow as a result.

-The airport management has placed a voluntary curfew that starts at 10 pm and ends at 7 am.
-However, the curfew does not hinder planes from landing, especially when they are rerouted from other airports or in case of emergencies such as weather-related problems.
+Airport management has placed a voluntary curfew that starts at 10 pm and ends at 7 am.
+However, the curfew does not hinder planes from landing, especially when they are rerouted from other airports or in case of emergencies.

-The airport in conjunction with the Federal Aviation Administration and the residents of Burbank have achieved significant milestones in mitigating the noise levels.
-But as long as the issue has not been fixed fully, Burbank makes it to our list of noisiest neighborhoods in Los Angeles.
+The airport, the Federal Aviation Administration and residents have achieved significant milestones in mitigating the noise levels.
+However, since the issue has not been fully resolved, Burbank is on our list of the noisiest neighborhoods in Los Angeles.

-Popularly known as Ktown by residents, Koreatown is one of the neighborhoods in Los Angeles that is dominated by noise pollution, although the noise is less compared to other areas such as Burbank.
-Most of the noise in this part of town emanates from police helicopters blazing over the houses in search of criminals, or commercial choppers with photographers trying to get a glimpse of the city from above.
+Popularly known as Ktown by residents, Koreatown is one of the noisiest neighborhoods in Los Angeles.
+Most of the noise emanates from police helicopters blazing over the houses or commercial choppers.

-There are reports that some choppers in this area fly as low as 100 feet, and the FAA doesn’t seem to care.
-In fact, a senior official at the FAA has been quoted saying that the federation is not mandated to control aircraft noise, neither can it track noise complaints.
+Some choppers in this area fly as low as 100 feet, and the FAA doesn’t seem to care.
+In fact, a senior FAA official said that the federation is not mandated to control aircraft noise.

-Well, if you want to live in Korea town, be ready to get used to the noise of several choppers that will pass over your apartment every day, just like they do in other parts of the city.
+Well, if you want to live in Korea town, be ready to have choppers pass over your apartment every day.

-In this neighborhood, there are ‘normal’ noises that come from nightclubs, hooting vehicles, sirens, and the choppers hovering in the air in search or criminals.
+In this neighborhood, there are ‘normal’ noises that come many things.
+Some of these include nightclubs, hooting vehicles, sirens, and choppers hovering in the air in search for criminals.
 But in Santa Monica, these are not the major sources of noise.
 The giant in the room is the Santa Monica Municipal Airport.

 This is doubtlessly one of the busiest airports in the city, with over 260 aircraft operating every day in this 227-acre airfield.

-With traffic increasing considerably, the airport has raised debate on whether it has outgrown its surroundings, with hundreds of noise-related complaints recorded every day.
+With traffic increasing considerably, the airport has raised debate on whether it has outgrown its surroundings.
 Mitigating noise in this area has posed a challenge for the Santa Monica Airport Noise Management office and the FAA.
 We cannot shun away from the fact that a lot has been done to fix this problem, but still, Santa Monica closes our list of the noisiest neighborhoods in LA.

-Community groups and residents have over the years aired the concerns about the rising noise levels in various neighborhoods in the city.
-We cannot say that some of these complaints haven’t been addressed, but whether or not noise pollution will be a thing of the past especially in the neighborhoods mentioned above remains to be seen.
-Maybe, someone from the government will read this article, and something will be done to assure residents a good night sleep.
+Community groups and residents have over the years aired the concerns about the rising noise levels.
+Some of these complaints have been addressed, but whether or not noise pollution will lessen is unknown.
+Maybe, someone from the government will read this article, and something will be done to assure residents get a good night sleep.